 Basic insurance does not cover any costs.
 The mother does not receive any maternity allowance on giving birth.

-You receive up to CHF 250 per calendar year when receiving inpatient treatments for travel costs to and from the hospital in Switzerland against submission of receipt (official taxi or public transport).
+You receive up to CHF 250 per calendar year when receiving inpatient treatments for travel costs to and from the hospital in Switzerland against submission of receipt (official taxi, Red Cross vehicle or public transport).

 What does your basic insurance cover?

 Basic insurance does not cover any travel costs.